AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Completed 200 OK in 32ms (Views: 29.7ms | ActiveRecord: 0.0ms)
 ````

-and when I 'Sign up' it says:
+I can see devise (what is taking care of the identification in Ruby on Rails), being responsible for registering the user, I can see that the password is not displayed and I can see '200 OK' that tells me that it worked, the form is rendered.
+Then, when I 'Sign up' it says:

 ````bash
 Started POST "/users" for 127.0.0.1 at 2019-04-03 16:59:07 +0100